cmaher/flexsym/README.md

 Additionally, non-op, non-';', are allowed anywhere.
 Note that in most places, a-f will be interpreted as numbers, so be careful.
 A good place for comments is inbetween a state's label and its default block

-This is an entry for the December 2012 competion at www.pltgames.com
+This is an entry for the December 2012 competition at www.pltgames.com